mehdias63/Testimonials-Grid-Section/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Testimonials-grid-section solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Testimonials-grid-section component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents